Kassaila/Kassaila/README.md

 ### Hi there 👋

-Frontend engineer building scalable systems.
+I'm a Frontend Engineer from Ukraine.

-I focus on architecture, developer tooling, and modular front-end infrastructure — mostly in fintech and payment domains.
+I focus on architecture, developer tooling, and scalable systems.

-Clean structure.
-Predictable behavior.
 No magic.
+Just code.